microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

     _In_ DmfFeatureType DmfFeature
     );
 ```
-Given a DMF Module, retrieve a Feature Module handle given its
+Given a DMF Module, retrieve a Feature DMFMODULE given its
 identifier.

 #### Parameters